oadpoaw/oadpoaw/README.md

 - 📖 I am currently reading **The 48 Laws of Power** by Robert Greene.
 - 💬 Talk to me about business, finance, cyber security, marketing, stock market & philosophy.
 - 🧵 Currently learning Rust, Go and Spring framework
+- 📚 And learning data structures and algorithms

 ## What technologies I use:
 ### Programming Languages